 Thanksgiving and many other holidays can be very meat-centric, but it doesn’t have to be!
 I have been making this Tofu Stuffing Casserole for 10 years now and I bring it to every Thanksgiving, Friendsgiving, and Holiday party.
 It is always well-received and devoured by family and friends.
 It’s a great source of protein and has soooo much flavor!

 I love Thai food so much but I don’t live close to good Thai places.
-If I want to eat high quality, authentic Thai cuisine, I have to venture out to the Northeast part of the city, which I am happy to do in warmer temperatures, but in the winter, I just want to eat delicious Thai food in the comfort of my own home.
-The delivery options around here have been disappointing me with a watery, bland dish that they call Red Thai Curry.
-This is why I make my own Red Thai Curry – it is much more flavorful, cheaper, and healthier than ordering it out!
-I prefer a thicker Thai curry sauce and I think this recipe has given me the best results.
+If I want to eat high quality, authentic Thai cuisine, I have to venture out to the Northeast part of the city, which I am happy to do in warmer temperatures, but in the winter, I just want to eat delicious vegan red thai curry in the comfort of my own home.